nikitavoloboev/data/focusing/rules.md

 - Meet new people.
 Go to seminars, talks, conferences.
 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.
 - Use same profile picture across all social networks & websites.
+Don't change it.

 ## Alfred